 And during that Pon Farr she saw that he wouldn't have married her if he'd known there would be no children.
 He wouldn't have bothered.

 That was when her heart broke.
 And when she woke up.
 Grew up.

 And when she walked out.
 Or tried to.
 That was something else no one had ever told her.
 That you didn't leave in the middle of a Pon Farr.

 Not if you wanted to walk the next day.
 Or speak.
 Or think.

 The boy sags against her and she finally looks away from Spock.
 She kisses the young man.
-He is sweet and wants to hold her.
+He's sweet and wants to hold her.
 She lets him.
 She knows how it feels to be pushed away.

-As he rests against her, she remembers how liberating it felt to finally pack her things up, to realize that she was going to end the fiasco that her marriage had become.
-She had barely got her things in the first bag when he was in her room.
+As he rests against her, she remembers how liberating it felt to finally pack her things up, to realize she was going to end the fiasco her marriage had become.
+She'd barely got her things in the first bag when he was in her room.

 "Where are you going?" he asked.
 His hand on her arm burned.

-She ignored him, pulled away.
+She ignored him and pulled away.
 She would leave him.
-In a moment, he would watch her walk out.
+In a moment, he'd watch her walk out.

 He jerked her to him.
 His hands were on the meld spots.
-She felt his mind barreling into hers. *Where are you going?* he repeated.
+She felt his mind barreling into hers.
+Where are you going?
 His mindvoice was savage, primitive...and on the attack.